AdaCore/gnatstudio/docs/tutorial/projects.rst

 Switch editor
 =============

-Select the menu item `Project->Edit File Switches`: a global switch editor is displayed in the working area, showing the switches associated with each file in the `sdc` project.
+Select the menu item `View->File Switches`: a global switch editor is displayed in the working area, showing the switches associated with each file in the `sdc` project.